 Highbourne Cay is a privately-owned island in the Exuma Cays 35 miles southeast of New Providence.
 It is approximately three miles long and shaped like the letter H. The highest point is over 100 feet above sea level, one of the highest elevations in the Exumas.
-Centuries ago, this cay was a haven for pirates.
-Now most boaters have it on their itinerary.
+Centuries ago, this cay was a haven for pirates, and now most boaters have it on their itinerary.

 The weather in Highbourne Cay is generally warm to hot.
 The sun shines most days, but there’s often a breeze to cool the temperature.
 December through March can get chilly at night, while the rest of the year enjoys warm and mild weather.

 Highbourne Cay: Things to see and do

 - Snorkel.
 You can see stromatolites in the waters off Highbourne’s East Beach.
 Stromatolites are the world’s oldest-known macrofossils.
 Just ask your experienced Captain for the best spots to snorkel and they are sure to show you!

 - Explore.
-Bikes and golf carts are available at the resort.
-Bikes are free of charge, however, the golf carts require a fee.
+Bikes and golf carts are available at the resort, and bikes are free.
+However, the golf carts require a fee.